Geometric decomposition of information flow: New insights into information thermodynamics: Review of geometric approach to stochastic thermodynamics

 Next we introduce a matrix $\nabla\in\bbR^{|\edgeset|\times|\mathcal{Z}|}$ by $[\nabla]_{e, z} = \delta_{z, \target(e)} - \delta_{z, \start(e)}$, where $\delta_{x,y}$ is the Kronecker delta.
 This matrix can be regarded as the discrete gradient operator, since $[\nabla\bm{\phi}]_e=\phi(\target(e))-\phi(\start(e))$ is equal to the change of $\bm{\phi}$ in the transition corresponding to the edge $e$.
 We can then rewrite the master equation~\eqref{master_eq} as

-where $\div$ is the transpose of $\nabla$, also known as the incidence matrix of the directed graph $G$ in graph theory~\cite{bondy2008graph} (see also Fig.~\ref{fig:graph_incidencematrix} for an example).
+where $\div$ is the transpose of $\nabla$, also known as the incidence matrix of the directed graph $G$ in graph theory~\cite{bapat2010graphs} (see also Fig.~\ref{fig:graph_incidencematrix} for an example).
 Because $\div$ is considered to be the adjoint of the discrete gradient, namely, the discrete divergence, Eq.~\eqref{master_eq} can be interpreted as a discrete version of the continuity equation, where $\div$ multiplied by the current $\Current$ is equal to $d_t\Pz$.
-Note that the divergence of the current disappears in the steady state $\Pz^{\mathrm{st}}$, i.e,
+Note that the divergence of the current vanishes in the steady state $\Pz^{\mathrm{st}}$, i.e.,

 For simplicity, we assume that the directed graph $G$ is connected.
-Here, $G$ is said to be connected if, for any two states $z, z'\in\mathcal{Z}$, there exists a path connecting them when the direction of the edges of $G$ is ignored.
 Physically, this assumption limits our attention to a single physical system.
 If $G$ had multiple components, each would correspond to an independent system.
 In this paper, we do not consider such cases.